 Mortgage lenders use two ratios, called debt-to-income ratios, among other requirements, to qualify you for a home loan.
 These ratios are known as the front-end ratio and the back-end ratio.
-The 28/36 rule designates the maximum percentages -- 28 percent and 36 percent -- your debt-to-income ratios can be to qualify for a typical conventional home loan.
+The 28/36 rule summarizes the amount of gross income you should spend each month on household expenses (28 percent), compared to the amount you should spend on repaying debts such as a mortgage or car loan (36 percent).

 The first part of the 28/36 rule requires your front-end ratio to be no more than 28 percent.
 The front-end ratio equals your monthly housing costs divided by your gross monthly income, which is what you earn before taxes.
 If you apply for a loan with a co-borrower, a lender includes both of your incomes.
 Monthly housing costs include the principal and interest portion of your mortgage payment and any money you deposit into escrow for mortgage insurance, hazard insurance and property taxes.